Online Witnessing via Zoom

 How does it work?

-After booking your appointment, your Notary will email you a link to your Zoom appointment about 5 minutes prior to your meeting.
+After booking your appointment, your Notary will email you a link to your Zoom appointment about 5 minutes before your meeting.
 Please have a hard copy of the documents you need Notarised and printed, along with your photo identification (passport or driver’s licence).
-If you require a wet signature of the Notary on the document, you will mail the signed documents to us, we will then seal the documents and return these to you via express post.
+If you require a wet signature from the notary on the document, you will mail the signed documents to us.
+We will seal the documents and return them to you via express post.
 If you only need an electronic copy, you will email us your signed documents following our Zoom meeting, we will seal these and email back to you.

 How do I pay?